jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 1. Why did you choose Electrical Engineering?

-  I chose Electrical Engineering because it was the most challenging among my interests (electronics and programming).
-I like programming but Computer Science was not challenging enough.
+  I chose Electrical Engineering because it was the most challenging degree among the areas I was interested in (electronics and programming).
+  I enjoy programming but Computer Science was not challenging enough.

 1. Plot the magnitude of a 16-bit signed and unsigned number.